 - “Showroomer” shopper: the consumer takes his information in the shop and then buys on the Internet (60%)

 - “ROPO” (Research Online Purchase Offline) shopper: the consumer gets information online before buying in the shop (93%)

 According to a survey OpinionWay carried out for Trusted Shop in 2016, the French find out about the product or service they want before making purchases on the web.

 91% say they read feedback posted on the internet by other internet users.
 Of these review readers, 93% recognise their influence.
 More than half of them (55%) consider this influence to be important in the act of buying.

 Furthermore, when shopping at the point of sale, consumers have high expectations in terms of customer experience.
-Waiting too long at the checkout can lead to purchase abandonment.
+Waiting too long at the checkout can lead to purchasing abandonment.
 Contactless payment, automatic checkouts or scanning of purchases in the aisles can reduce this waiting time.
 Drive-throughs and click & collect also aim to facilitate the act of purchasing.

-Tools and methods related to Act of Purchase in B2C
+Tools and Methods Related to Act of Purchase in B2C

 Shopper studies can be carried out to qualitatively study consumer behaviour.
 Individual face-to-face interviews consist of questioning the consumer when they enter the shop to find out their purchasing intentions.
 Interviewed when they leave the shop and asked what they have purchased.
 We then try to analyse any discrepancies.